 Page Six: Refreshed but still somewhat delicate, a delightfully lazy Sunday stretched ahead of Susan.
 It was a perfect day to catch up on sleep (Susan really loved her sleep), as well as her recordings on Sky+ and the festive classics…

-(Open the sixth gift here: “White Christmas” and the 1994 version of “Miracle on 34th Street” on DVD)
+(Open the sixth gift here: a gift card to allow purchase of films “White Christmas” and the 1994 version of “Miracle on 34th Street”)

 Page Seven: As Susan saw the twinkling light dart around the Christmas tree at the end of the second movie she was reminded of her own wonderful tree in all its glistening wonder.
 As she turned from the couch to face it, she saw a small dark blue box under it and realised she hadn’t put it there herself.
 She opened the box excitedly but carefully and was thrilled to find…